Skip to cookie consent Skip to main content

 • Males 35 years and older who have a strong family history of breast cancer or certain genetic mutations

 Guidelines are also emerging for transgender individuals, who may have increased risk due to hormone therapy.
-Transgender women should perform self-exams and be screened if they received estrogen/progestin therapy for more than five years, have a family history, or have a body mass index higher than 35.
+Transgender women should perform self-exams and be screened if they received estrogen/progestin therapy for more than 5 years, have a family history, or have a body mass index (BMI) higher than 35.
 Transgender men who have undergone a bilateral mastectomy have a small but not zero risk of breast cancer, so clinical exams should include a chest wall exam.

 What to do if I find a lump in my breast